-- Click after the period that ends the second sentence. - Press the BACKSPACE (Windows) or the DELETE (Macintosh) key.

-The period deletes.

-• Press the SPACEBAR once and type the following:

--see attached sheet.
+- The specifications |ist is included on a separate sheet. - 2.
+Tolerances are specified as noted. - Click after the period that ends the second sentence. - Press the BACKSPACE (Windows) or the DELETE (Macintosh) key.
+The period deletes. - Press the SPACEBAR once and type the following: - -see attached sheet. - The specifications list is included on a separate sheet. - Tolerances are specified as noted -see attached sheet.

 - 9. Change the size of the text box.

 - Click the Selection tool.

 - Drag a selection fence around the right side of the text box.

+- 1. The

+specifications

+list is included

+on a separate

+sheet.

+- 2. Tolerances are specified as noted -see attached sheet.